nooswa/Terminal-Takedown-Sprint-2/README.md

 - Unity version: `6000.0.43f1` (required for compatibility)
 - Aspect ratio: `16:9` (gameplay and UI optimized for this format)
-- Internet connection: Required for the core game mechanic of fetching coding questions.
+- Internet connection: Required for the core game mechanic of fetching practice questions.

 ## How to Play (Development Mode)